Darxo/Hardened/README.md

 ### Injuries

+- Injuries now require 2 Medicine Supplies per day (up from 1)
+- Injuries now have a 50% chance to improve each day when you have no remaining Medicine Supplies (up from 0%)
 - **Collapsed Lung** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**
 - **Crushed Windpipe** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**
 - **Pierced Lung** now reduces Stamina by 30% (down from 60%) and disables the use of **Recover**